-As we come out of lockdown and the pandemic eases, newly-divorced parents are advised to take extra care when taking their children abroad on summer holidays.
-Partner, William Donnelly ,said “Separated parents, who may have had difficulty in seeing their children during the pandemic, will naturally be keen to spend as much time with them as possible once the restrictions are lifted.
+Newly-divorced parents are advised to take extra care when taking their children abroad on summer holidays.
+Partner, Leesa Clemow ,said “Separated parents, who may have difficulty in seeing their children, will naturally be keen to spend as much time with them as possible.
 However, parents could face criminal prosecution if they do not return children promptly to their legal homes after the holidays”.

 New figures reveal that the number of parental child abduction cases dealt with by the Foreign Office has risen by 88% in just under a decade and that many of these cases result from a child not being returned to the custodial parent after the summer break.